twitocode/Tantalum/content/University/Year 1/ECON 1BB3/Chapter 1 Notes.md

 **Trade-offs**: doing more of one thing means that we have to do less of something else

 **Opportunity cost**: the value of what we give up to engage in an activity.
-For something (like a good or service), it is the value of the next best alternative.
+For something (like a good or service), it is the value of the next best alternative. (**IF THERE ARE MULTIPLE ALTERNATIVES, THEN THE HIGHESET VALUE IS THE OPPORTUNITY COST**)
 - ex. opportunity cost of studying could be watching tv instead
 - ex.
 I make $80k a year but i want to start a business, the opportunity cost of starting the business is the $80k i will lose out on (*does not matter if i make $80k in the business*)